Duncan Scott-Ford: Espionage

-Soon after his arrival in Lisbon, he was met in a bar by a man who told him that his name was Rithman and that he could get a letter to the girl he had known in Dar-es-Salaam.
-Rithman offered Scott-Ford 1,000 Portuguese escudos if he would confirm the rumour that all British ships had been ordered to be in port on 28 June.
+Soon after Scott-Ford arrived in Lisbon, a man who told him that his name was Rithman met him in a bar.
+Rithman said that he could get a letter to the girl Scott-Ford had known in Dar-es-Salaam.
+Rithman offered Scott-Ford 1,000 Portuguese escudos if he would confirm the rumour that all British ships had been ordered to be in port on 28 June 1942.
 Scott-Ford undertook to try to find out and to meet again the following day.
 Although unable to find confirmation, Scott-Ford met with Rithman and a man who called himself Captain Henley and appeared to be Rithman's superior.
-Confessing to not having supplied the information wanted, the group nevertheless discussed issues such as the state of morale in Britain, public opinion of Winston Churchill, and the extent of air raid damage.
-Henley gave him a 1,000-escudo note and arranged another meeting a few days later.
+Scott-Ford confessed to not having found the information Rithman wanted, but the group nevertheless discussed issues such as the state of morale in the United Kingdom, the extent of air raid damage there, and public opinion of Prime Minister Winston Churchill.
+Henley gave him a 1,000 escudo note and arranged another meeting a few days later.

-At this meeting, Scott-Ford was driven around in a car to disorient him and then taken to a room where he was asked to obtain more information about the location of British minefields, the arrival of American servicemen in Britain, and up-to-date copies of Jane's Fighting Ships and Jane's All the World's Aircraft.
+At this meeting, Scott-Ford was driven around in a car to disorient him and then taken to a room where he was asked to obtain more information about the location of British minefields, the arrival of American military personnel in the United Kingdom, and up-to-date copies of Jane's Fighting Ships and Jane's All the World's Aircraft.
 Henley asked Scott-Ford to sign a receipt for the 1,000 escudos, which Scott-Ford did, using his real name.
-His ship sailed the next day; all the crew were interrogated on arrival at Liverpool to ask if they had been approached by German agents.
+His ship departed Lisbon the next day; all the crew were interrogated on arrival at Liverpool to ask if they had been approached by German agents.
 Scott-Ford stated that he had been approached but had not cooperated.

 Blackmail

-The Finland sailed for Lisbon again in July, arriving on 26 July.
+Finland sailed for Lisbon again in July 1942, arriving on 26 July.
 Scott-Ford again met up with the Germans, receiving another 500 escudos for expenses (again signing a receipt) although he had been unable to get the books which they had requested.
 The Germans threatened to give the receipts to the British Embassy.
 Scott-Ford did give details of the convoy he had sailed in and its protection, the location of an aircraft factory, and the training of troops for an invasion of Europe.
 At the end of the meeting, he was told to keep a record of the movement and speed of the convoy and given another 100 escudos.
-Another meeting was arranged, but Scott-Ford was unable to keep it as the Finland sailed for Manchester.
+Another meeting was arranged, but Scott-Ford was unable to keep it as Finland departed for Manchester.